Tips On Buying A Home

-Title insurance protects against loss from any defects in the legal title, liens against the property or other adverse claims.
+Title insurance protects against loss from any defects in the legal title, liens against the property, or other adverse claims.
 The lender usually requires title insurance.

-When you’re ready to complete a purchase and sale agreement on a home, your offer will generally be contingent on a professional inspection of the entire property, including improvements.
+When you’re ready to complete a purchase and sale agreement on a new home, your offer will generally be contingent on a professional inspection of the entire property, including improvements.
 The home inspector looks beyond the cosmetics to make sure that the home’s general systems operate properly.

 Here are some of the things an inspector will be looking at:

 -Cracks in cement walls, water stains that indicate leakage, and any indication of wood rot.